Maclean-D/voiceflow-slack/README.md

 ```

 > [!IMPORTANT]
-> Switch out all of the placeholders with the keys and tokens you saved for later
+> Switch out all of the placeholders with the keys and tokens you saved for later earlier

 7. Press `Save`
 8. Click `Deploy` in the top right